simonhasan/asap-microbit-rover-lessons/README.md

 # micro:bit Rover Lessons
- Lessons for the Arizona STEM Acceleration Project for designing a rover using the BBC micro:bit
+ Lessons for designing a rover using the BBC micro:bit